slashman/jsrl/README.md

 ![JSRL screenshot](./screenshot.png?raw=true "JSRL")

 # What is this?
-In this repo you will find a bare-bones roguelike with a character-based display, and tools to bundle it for the web or as an executable.
+In this repo you will find a bare-bones roguelike with tile and character-based displays, and tools to bundle it for the web or as an executable.

 Check out the online demo at: https://slashie.net/jsrl